-Capital letters should always be used for proper nouns, at the beginning of sentences, in acronyms and in publication titles.
+Capital letters should always be used for proper nouns, at the beginning of sentences and in acronyms.
 As capital letters are more difficult to read, don’t use them in any other context.

 Use capital letters for proper nouns, which are names that refer to a specific thing.